kkieninger/vue-vendor-query/README.md

 ## Project Solution

 This is a simple Vue application built using the Vue CLI, Vuex, Axios and a component from NPM, vue-table-component.
-First I started by creating the application and setting up a Vuex store, which in turn calls to a JSON object, using Axios.
+First I started by creating the application and setting up a Vuex store, which in turn calls to a JSON object (https://next.json-generator.com/41RBhbHu4), using Axios.
 From there, a list of fictional products are displayed within a sortable table format.
 Each individual product also includes a product detail page, in which data is passed via route query parameters in the link's URL structure.

 ## Build Setup